 Armstrong creates history

-Tennyson could eventually declare the innings closed at 362 for four at stumps.
-Ciss Parkin picked up five for forty the next day as Australia were bowled out for 175 with nobody going past 40.
-Tennyson decided to bat on and the Test petered out to a draw as the hosts scored 44 for one.
+- Tennyson could eventually declare the innings closed at 362 for 4 at stumps.
+Ciss Parkin picked up 5 for 40 the next day as Australia were bowled out for 175 with nobody going past 40.
+Tennyson decided to bat on and the Test petered out to a draw as the hosts scored 44 for 1.

-England’s good batting form continued to the last Test at The Oval where they scored 403 for eight and 244 for two to draw the match.
+- England’s good batting form continued to the last Test at The Oval where they scored 403 for 8 and 244 for two to draw the match.
 Armstrong’s Australia, however, clinched the Ashes 3-0.

 * Armstrong was actually the first one to bowl two consecutive overs illegally.
 Till 1889 the Laws permitted a bowler bowling two consecutive overs.
 Law 14 of the Laws of Cricket 1884 Code clearly mentioned: “The bowler may not change ends more than twice in the same innings, nor bowl more than two overs in succession.”